-Learn more about Juneteenth, a day that commemorates the complex series of announcements, documents and events that eventually lead to the passage of the 13th amendment, on our blog post, which includes informative and fascinating links as well as reading recommendations.
+Learn more about Juneteenth, a day that commemorates the complex series of announcements, documents, and events that eventually lead to the passage of the 13th amendment, on our blog post, which includes informative links and reading recommendations.

 Juneteenth is often celebrated by reading the works of prominent Black authors.
 Below, we have selected reads on the history of Juneteenth, emancipation and freedom, reconstruction, and celebration.